Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: Type

-In this subsection, let $\Delta$ be of type $\mathbb{A}$ with orientation $\alpha_i:i\rightarrow i+1$ for each vertex $i=1,\cdots,n-1$.
-In this case $AutP$ is a parabolic and the existence of dense orbits follows from the classical result of Richardson \cite{richardson}.
-We now recall an explicit construction of dense orbits using quivers due to Br\"ustle, Hille, Ringel and R\"orhle \cite{BHRR}.
+In this subsection $Q$ is linearly oriented and the arrows are $\alpha_i:i \rightarrow i+1$ for $i=1,\cdots,n-1$.
+In this case $\Aut_A P$ is a parabolic and the existence of a dense $\Aut_A P$-orbit in $\Rep(D,P)$ follows from the classical result of Richardson \cite{richardson}.
+We now recall the explicit construction of representations with dense open orbits by Br\"ustle, Hille, Ringel and R\"orhle \cite{BHRR}.